Alessandro-AP/Yfi-Tops/README.md

 - **ExoPlayer**: This module takes care of the media playback part, allowing our songs to be played, keeping playback in the background and offering a miniplayer in the notification bar.
 This component in turn is divided into :
   - **Music Service Connector**: this takes care of offering other components/modules of the system all those methods and variables to be able to manage the player.
   - **Music Service**: takes care of initialising and preparing everything necessary for multimedia playback.
-  - **Callbacks**: takes care of performing actions based on specific events
+  - **Callbacks**: takes care of performing actions based on specific events.
   - **Converters**: take care of converting our templates into a format understandable by the player.
-  - **Notification:** takes care of managing the notification system
+  - **Notification:** takes care of managing the notification system.

 - **Firebase**: is used to save our music playlists, in particular **Firebase Storage** is used to save all .mp3 files, album images and individual song images.
 While **Firebase Datastore**, which is a NoSQL database, contains all the metadata of the playlists/songs, such as the title, author, image and link to the .mp3 file (contained in the Storage).